-Throughout the year, LMW continued to operate with strong cash balances.
-However, the investment in its joint venture partner (Forrest Street Pty Ltd -LMW Hegney) and the settlement of the two long standing legal matters reduced cash to \$218,000 at 30 June 2015.
+Throughout the year LMW continued to operate with strong cash balances.
+Investment in joint venture partner (Forrest Street Pty Ltd - LMW WA) reduced cash to \$0.2m at 30 June 2015.
+However, the cash balance as at 30 June 2016 significantly improved to \$1.1m.